JamieWells1/Solstice-Exchange/README.md

 ## Multi-threaded Order Processing (v0.2.0)

 After completing the first working version of the matching engine and eradicating all bugs that affected functionality, I decided to introduce multi-threading to order processing.
 Order generation is still done with a single thread, as this is trivial to do in parallel.
-The number of threads created is determined by `std::thread::hardware_concurrency()`, and are stored in thread pool, `workers`.
+The number of threads created is determined by `std::thread::hardware_concurrency()`, and are stored in thread pool, `threadPool`.

 **Config:**